-3 Start the Mesh Process.
+- 3 Start the Mesh Process.

-■ Click OK from the Mesh
+- Click OK from the Mesh

 PropertyManager.
-Meshing starts and the

-Mesh Progress window appears.
-After

-meshing is completed, SolidWorks
+Meshing starts and the Mesh Progress window appears.
+After meshing is completed, SolidWorks

 Simulation displays the meshed model.
 A

-green check mark is applied next to

-the Mesh folder in the Study.

-Note: Right-click Mesh.
-Click Hide Mesh/Show Mesh to toggle the visibility of the mesh.

-Note: Right-click Fixtures.
+- Note: Right-click Mesh.
+Click Hide Mesh to toggle the visibility of the mesh. - Note: Right-click Fixtures.
 Click Hide All/Show All to toggle the visibility of the loads and fixtures.

-4 Run the Analysis.

-■ Click Run if from the Simulation tab in the CommandManager.
+- 4 Run the Analysis. - Click Run Minimum from the Simulation tab in the CommandManager.
 Three default plots are created.